mgoddard/crdb-text-search/README.md

-# Example of doing a full text index and search using CockroachDB
+# Example: Full Text Index and Search Using CockroachDB